Lovespoon

 A lovespoon is a wooden spoon decoratively carved that was traditionally presented as a gift of romantic intent.
 The spoon is normally decorated with symbols of love, and was intended to reflect the skill of the carver.
 Due to the intricate designs, lovespoons are no longer used as functioning spoons and are now decorative craft items.

 Origins

-The lovespoon is a traditional craft that dates back to the seventeenth century.
+The lovespoon is a traditional Welsh craft that dates back to the seventeenth century.
 Over generations, decorative carvings were added to the spoon and it lost its original practical use and became a treasured decorative item to be hung on a wall.